mdfst61/rsschool-devops-course-tasks/README.md

 - terraform-check - runs terraform fmt
 - terraform-plan  - runs terraform plan, requires terraform-check completion.
 Uses OIDC for AWS auth
 - terraform-apply - runs terraform apply, requires terraform-plan completion.
 Uses OIDC for AWS auth

+# K3S cluster instalation
+within `keys.tf` we create `k3s_token` to make sure we control it's value for future use `_CLOUD_INIT/` - files within this directory are used to bootstrap cluster on control-plane node and to connect worker node in the cluster using `k3s_token` create above.
+Later we use it as user_data for k3s instances `ec2_k8s.tf` - file with k3s instances
+### notes about k3s cluster
+I had to add swap file on control-plane node due to CPU issues.